Fig Tree Bush Camp

 Predators like lion, cheetah, leopard and hyena are regular visitors as well as the wild dog who prey on the concentration of game.

-The camp has tented accommodation on 3-meter high platforms above the ground, giving a spectacular view of the plains, overlooking the watering hole in front of the infinity pool.
+The camp has 4 tented chalets on 3-meter high platforms above the ground, 3 of them giving a spectacular view over the Shishamba river and the 4th tent facing the plains, overlooking the watering hole in front of the infinity pool.
 At the lagoon in front of the boma, various animals can be spotted when they come to drink.

 Fig Tree Bush Camp has tented accommodation on 3-meter platforms above the ground, giving a spectacular view over the lagoon and the plains towards the entrance of the camp.
 We have 4 en-suite luxury safari tents on stilts (2 twin and 2 double).

 Guests will stay in one of our 4 fully furnished safari tents.
-Each tent overlooks the lagoon but also has a private view of the plains behind the camp offering unique opportunities to spot game.
+Three tents overlook the lagoon but Tent 4 also has a private view of the plains behind the camp offering unique opportunities to spot game.
 Each safari tent has an en-suite bathroom and veranda presenting a unique view from the tree canopy.
 Guests will then come together underneath the Fig Tree, after which the camp is named, to savour the serenity of the lagoon as well as delicious food and wine.

 Peak Season rate: 1 Jul – 31 Oct USD 495